 What are your family’s favorite Chinese songs?

-Please let me know if I should add more to this list!
+Please leave a comment below, and let me know if I should add more to this list!